 9. Edmund Pigott, Cannon & Trullinger: The Fallacy of Sham-Controlled Neurofeedback Trials (2018)

 10. EEG Biofeedback therapy for ADHD: A systematic review (2014)

 13. Neurofeedback animal model study

-14. Marvin Bergman & Lew Lim: Integrating Neurofeedback and Photobiomodulation for Neuropsychiatric Disorders
+14. Marvin Berman & Lew Lim: Integrating Neurofeedback and Photobiomodulation for Neuropsychiatric Disorders

 15. Overview of NFB research by International Society for Neurofeedback & Research (ISNR).